Koishikawa Korakuen Gardens

 ©AFLO

-Construction of these gardens was started during the early Edo Period in 1629 by Yorifusa, the founder of the Mito Tokugawa family, as the gardens for his spare residence (which later became his main mansion in Edo).
-They were completed in the lifetime of Mitsukuni, the second Mito Tokugawa feudal lord.
-The gardens are composed of artificial hills and ponds circled by paths, built around a central pond.
-Mitsukuni referred to the opinions of Shu Shunsui, a surviving retainer of the Ming Dynasty when constructing the gardens, incorporating scenes from China, including a half-moon shaped bridge and a West Lake bank.
-The gardens themselves were also named by Shunsui, making them brim with the atmosphere of China.
+Construction of this garden was started during the early Edo Period in 1629 by Yorifusa, the founder of the Mito Tokugawa family, as the garden for his secondary residence (which later became his main mansion in Edo).
+It was completed in the lifetime of Mitsukuni, the second Mito Tokugawa feudal lord.
+The garden is composed of artificial hills and ponds circled by paths, built around a central pond.
+Mitsukuni referred to the opinions of Zhu Shunshui ("Shu Shunsui" in Japanese), a surviving retainer of the Ming Dynasty when constructing the garden, incorporating scenes from China, including a "full-moon" shaped bridge (*Known as the Full Moon Bridge in Japanese, because the arch of the stone bridge reflected on the water's surface creates an image like a full moon) and a West Lake bank.
+The garden itself was also named by Shunshui, making it brim with the atmosphere of China.

 HAVE REAL × IMAGINATION